LuaJacqmin/LuaJacqmin/README.md

 👋 Hi, I’m @LuaJacqmin

 I am a junior frontend developer based in Belgium.
-I am lso interrested in UI/UX design !
+I am also interrested in UI/UX design !
 Apart for the code, I love playing music and drawing.
 I also animate kids during summer camps.

-I am currently learning to config a webpack, learning angular and willing to learn React and NodeJS.
+I am in a webdesigner frontend training at CEPEGRA, Belgium I have release some times ago my webpack project template configuration and willing to learn React and NodeJS.
-I am searching a first job as a frontend developer in Belgium or in Luxembourg !
+I am searching a 6-weeks internship in Belgium !

 You can see my portfolio https://www.luajacqmin.be/ and mail me at jacqmin.lua.pro@hotmail.com